n-grace-henry/MS-Thesis/feb_progress_log.md

 ## 2023-02-18
 Started on the esterification with the three standards and the three scale test samples.
-Added the 4:1 IPA mixture and waited the 120 minutes, then dissolved.
+Added the 4:1 IPA mixture and waited the 120 minutes, then evaporated.
-The scales dissolved quickly, the standards are taking quite a bit longer.
+The scales evaporated quickly, the standards are taking quite a bit longer.

+## 2023-02-19
+Started the derivitization by acylation.
+The standards are looking great and everything is doing what it should, but the scales were pretty crusty after evaporating yesterday.
+These will evaporate at room temp under N2 today and I am gonna leave them because I don't have that much time to wait.
+They are not on heat so burning is not a control.